 About GBD The goal of the Global Burden of Disease (GBD) is to provide a comprehensive picture of what disables and kills people across countries, time, age, and sex.
 The Global Burden of Disease (GBD) provides a tool to quantify the burden — measured as loss of life or healthy life — from hundreds of diseases, injuries, and risk factors, so that public health priorities can be identified, health systems can be improved and disparities can be eliminated.
 Overseen by the Institute for Health Metrics and Evaluation (IHME), GBD is a partnership of over 1000 scientists from 106 countries worldwide working together and with WHO and others to conduct this analysis.

 GBD MAPS In 2014, HEI initiated the Global Burden of Disease Major Air Pollution Sources (GBD MAPS) project.
-Using the GBD framework, investigators for GBD MAPS will estimate the burden of disease attributable to coal-burning and other major ambient air pollution sources in China, India, and Eastern Europe.
-The first phase of the project was completed in 2016 and estimated the burden of disease attributable to major air pollution sources in China in 2013, and in 2030 under four policy-relevant scenarios.
-Subsequent phases will obtain similar source-specific estimates for India and Eastern Europe.
+Using the GBD framework, investigators for GBD MAPS will estimate the burden of disease attributable to coal-burning and other major ambient air pollution sources in China and India.
+The first phase of the project was completed in 2016 and estimated the burden of disease attributable to major air pollution sources in China in 2013, and in 2030 under four policy-relevant scenarios (see Special Report 20).
+GBD MAPS estimates for India will be published in the summer of 2017.